Quantum-Cheese/my_AIProjects/RL-Quadcopter/README.md

 # DeepRL Quadcopter Controller

-_Teach a Quadcopter How to Fly!_
+_This is for my Udacity Nanodegree Program Machine Learning Engineer ,and it's the final project ._

-In this project, you will design a Deep Reinforcement Learning agent to control several quadcopter flying tasks, including take-off, hover and landing.
+In this project, you will teach a quad-copter how to fly by designing a Deep Reinforcement Learning agent to control several quad-copter flying tasks, including take-off, hover and landing.

-# Table of Contents
+# Table of Contentss

 - [Install](#install)
 - [Download](#download)